 Your life Matters!
-Organise a Second Opinion with the Grace Gawler Institute
+Organise a Medical Second Opinion with the Grace Gawler Institute

-Other Situations Where a Second Opinion May be Important:
+Other Situations where a Medical Second Opinion is Essential

-*Currently Undergoing treatment: If you are already undergoing treatment for cancer and experiencing significant side-effects, or your treatment is not working – you should seek a second opinion.
+*If you are currently undergoing treatment for cancer and experiencing significant side-effects.

-*The treatment options will result in unacceptable or unreasonable demands on your life and your family
+*If the treatments offered will result in unacceptable or unreasonable demands on your life and your family.

-*Your doctor’s treatment goals are different from your own – full article
+*If your doctor’s treatment goals are different from your own.

 We need second opinions to become a normal part of the healthcare process